Genetic optimization of ansatz expressibility for enhanced variational quantum algorithm performance: Introduction

 Variational quantum algorithms \cite{Cerezo2021} stand at the forefront of quantum computing's transition from theoretical promises to practical applications.
 In the noisy intermediate-scale quantum (NISQ) era \cite{preskill2018quantum,bharti2022noisy}, where quantum processors are characterized by their limited qubit counts and susceptibility to noise, variational quantum algorithms (VQAs) emerge as the leading algorithmic framework \cite{bergholm2018pennylane} for practical quantum computing applications.
 The primary advantage of VQAs is their ability to run shallow-depth circuits, which is crucial in NISQ devices, given their low coherence times and noise accumulation with an increase in circuit depth.
 The hybrid nature of this algorithm delegates the optimization process to classical computers while using the quantum computer for state preparations and state measurements.
 VQAs have demonstrated their practical utility across a range of applications that align with the capabilities of NISQ devices.
 For example, the QAOA \cite{farhi2014quantum} has been employed to solve combinatorial optimization, including its similar variants like the Max-Cut problem \cite{wang2018quantum} and other constraint satisfaction problems \cite{lin2016performance}, error correction \cite{johnson2017qvector, bhattacharyya2023quantum}, and for solving linear systems of equations \cite{harrow2009quantum}.
 Additionally, Variational Quantum Eigen solver (VQE) \cite{peruzzo2014variational} is a prominent algorithm for finding ground state energies of molecular systems.

 However, the choice of ansatz determines the performance of VQAs \cite{Hubregtsen2021}.
-This impact emerges from an ansatz's ability to explore the appropriate solution space, which decides how close the algorithm can get to approximating the true solution to the given problem.
+This impact arises from an ansatz's ability to explore the appropriate solution space, which determines how close the algorithm can approximate the true solution to the given problem.
 The performance of the ansatz depends on balancing the competing requirements.
-On one hand, the expressibility of an ansatz is important to represent the complex and wide range of states for accurate solutions.
+On the one hand, the expressibility of an ansatz is crucial for representing the complex and wide range of states required for accurate solutions.
 The trainability of the ansatz is also crucial for the algorithm's convergence.
 An ansatz with a huge number of quantum gates is supposedly highly expressible, but has poor trainability due to increased depth and parameter count.
 Several works have explored automated designs of ansatze to improve the performance of VQAs.
 These quantum architecture search methods aim to optimize variational circuit design, often through evolutionary strategies like genetic algorithms and gate-level optimization \cite{williams1998automated,lamata2018quantum,huang2022robust}.
 Reinforcement learning based quantum architecture search explores these quantum architectures through policy-driven agents \cite{kuo2021quantum}.
 Predictor-based QAS \cite{zhang2021neural, he2023gnn} and SuperCircuit frameworks \cite{du2022quantum,wang2022quantumnas} have gained attention due to improved scalability factors, but they still pose a high classical computational cost.
 The challenge is to find a balance between expressibility and trainability of the ansatz, keeping the scalability in mind.